-State Pension age is rising, and will reach age 66 for both men and women by 2020, increasing further after this.
+State Pension age is rising, and reached age 66 for both men and women from 2020, increasing further after this.
 It’s good to know when you can expect to be entitled to the State Pension and you can check this here.

 What about your savings?